Have the freshest free hiking tips sent to you each month!

 If they're indoctrinated into trail time before becoming verbal or mobile, they simply accept that hiking is what the family does together.

-Your baby's temperament will dictate how much hiking you can get away with.
+Your baby's temperament will dictate how much, and which kind of, hiking you can get away with.

 And hiking with babies is a never ending process: as the baby matures, hiking patterns may have to change to accommodate new likes and dislikes.